davisheela506/FederatedLearn_tp1/README.md

         Loads results and displays a table of accuracy/loss per round. <br>
         Creates plots to visualize training progress over rounds. plot_metrics.py
-        Plots accuracy and loss from JSON results as line graphs.
+        Plots accuracy and loss from JSON results as line graphs.<br>
         Saves the graphs as images (e.g., alpha_1.0.png). save_metrics.py
-        Saves training history (accuracy, loss) to a JSON file.
+        Saves training history (accuracy, loss) to a JSON file.<br>
         Ensures results are stored for later analysis.

 ## Step 8: Running the Simulation